pines-and-electronics/muleAI/README.md

-**muleAI** is a lightweight python library that facilitates research and development in autonomous mobility at RC-scale.

 Mule: the love-child issuing from a male donkey (a jack) and a mare.
 Reliable.
 Sure footed.
 Even tempered.
 Gets you from point A to B.

+---

+**muleAI** is a lightweight python library that facilitates research and development in autonomous mobility at RC-scale. **muleAI** is a foundation for further experiments in mobility, autonomous hardware, embedded AI, Internet Of Things, ...

 **muleAI** was inspired by the [DonkeyCar](http://www.donkeycar.com/) project. **muleAI** is a systematic ground-up re-implementation of some core functionality with some priorities in mind:
 * A project for more experienced developers